changey/ECPhoneFormat/README.md

 ECPhoneFormat
 =============

-ECPhoneFormat provides a simple method to automatically format phone numbers.
+ECPhoneFormat provides a simple method to automatically format phone numbers for iOS apps.

+#Xcode